-Flourless Avocado Brownies
+Flourless Avocado Brownies (Keto, Paleo, Dairy Free)

 How A Brownie Is Born

 This recipe came about one night after dinner.
 My son really wanted dessert and I wan’t about to give him some sugar laden treat right before bed time.
 Like a mad scientist I began to throw random things into my blender.
 Made a batter, poured it into a ramekin and baked it in my little counter top oven (I love that thing).
 It was pretty good.
 The consistency was great, but it needed more cocoa.
 Either way, it satisfied my kids sweet tooth and peaked my interest in nailing down a recipe.
+Which I did, duh.

-I have made it 4 times.
-The second time was close.
-The third I nailed it and the fourth was just to make sure!
-Ha!
-Luckily these brownies are squeaky clean and I have zero qualms about my family eating them for breakfast, snack or after meal treats.
+…and I have zero qualms about my family eating them for breakfast, snack or after meal treats.
 My toddler might declare war when I put avocado slices on his plate…. but Mami gets the last laugh… because AVOCADO BROWNIES, bitch.
 No, I don’t call my four year old names… although, sometimes….
 I want to. #Realtalk Toddlers are little emotional terrorists.

 I don’t know what I love more about these brownies… the fact that they are made entirely in my blender (or food processor) or the fact that they are 80% avocado and eggs but taste like fudgey goodness…. it’s a toss up.